nico-barbieri/QuickCTX/README.md

 ## ❤️ Support the Project

-If you find QuickCTX useful and want to support its development, you could offer me a drink on [ko-fi](https://ko-fi.com/V7V11GPBTJ)!
+If you find QuickCTX useful and want to support its development, you could offer me a [ko-fi](https://ko-fi.com/V7V11GPBTJ)!
 Any support is greatly appreciated. ;)

 <br>